 The island is midway in to a 30 year weed eradication program targeting over 60 invasive weed species.

 The next positive step is the eradication of rats and mice, with the Rodent Eradication Project (REP) planned for winter 2019.
 Rodents are significantly impacting Lord Howe Island’s World Heritage values, including impacts to more than 70 species of plants and animals.
 Eradication of rodents will have significant benefits to the islands biodiversity, threatened species recovery and improve the visitor experience.
 The $10.5M project will be the single biggest conservation action to date on Lord Howe Island.

 LHI will be the largest, permanently populated island on which the eradication of rodents has been undertaken to date.
 The evidence shows that the best long-term solution is to eradicate both rats and mice from the LHI Group in a single eradication operation.
 However, given the island’s permanent human population, its highly developed tourism industry and its endemic and threatened species, considerable planning has been undertaken to ensure all environmental and human health issues were thoroughly examined during the Planning and Approval stage.

 Many methods of eradication have been carefully investigated in order to identify the one most suited to the LHI Group, including a number of different toxins and different means of delivering them, as well as undeveloped and unproven fertility control methods.

 Based on a range of data from over 300 successful eradication programmes on islands around the world, the proven and most effective method for LHI is distributing poison baits by three main methods, aerial distribution in the uninhabited mountains and hand broadcasting and using bait stations in the settlement area.
 The bait, Pestoff 20R®, contains brodifacoum, which has been shown in trials to be highly palatable to both ship rats and house mice.

-Donate to Protecting Paradise and become part of our conservation team.
+When you donate to Protecting Paradise you are becoming a part of our team.